Our Mission is Safety

 The National Safety Council eliminates preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Donate to our cause.

 The National Safety Council is a nonprofit, 501(c)(3) organization.

 Have questions?
 Visit our FAQs or contact NSC.

 Many distractions exist while driving, but cell phones are a top distraction because so many drivers use them for long periods of time each day.
 Almost everyone has seen a driver distracted by a cell phone, but when you are the one distracted, you often don't realize that driver is you.

 New technology in vehicles is causing us to become more distracted behind the wheel than ever before.
-Drivers – 53% of them – believe if manufacturers put "infotainment" dashboards and hands-free technology in vehicles, they must be safe.
+Fifty-three percent of drivers believe if manufacturers put "infotainment" dashboards and hands-free technology in vehicles, they must be safe.
+And, with some state laws focusing on handheld bans, many drivers honestly believe they are making the safe choice by using a hands-free device.
 But in fact, these technologies distract our brains even long after you've used them.